Cyprus Mines Corporation: Tailings

 As in most mines, the tailings, waste left over from processing ore, are a problem, although in Cyprus' case they were also a boon.
 The discovery and analysis of copper tailings left on Cyprus by Romans had been important factors in the founding of the company and the modern economic development of Cyprus.
 As of 2006, there are no plans to clean up the tailings.
-As the company did while it operated, now Cyprus also prefers to retain the past economic benefits of mining without spending funds on environmental remediation, particularly with neither the income from the mines nor the use of the now polluted land surrounding those mines, asserting that modern Cyprus has no way to pay for the cleanup.
-Local farmers claim that citrus crop yields have been lowered by contaminated dust blowing in.
+As the company did while it operated, Cyprus prefers to retain the past economic benefits of mining without spending funds on environmental remediation, particularly with no more income from the mines nor the use of the polluted land surrounding those mines, asserting that modern Cyprus has no way to pay for the cleanup.
+Local farmers claim that citrus crop yields have been reduced by contaminated dust blowing in.
 Studies of local fruit have found high heavy metal levels and decreased fruit size and quality.
 The effect of the mine is a growing issue for Cypriot environmentalists and NGOs.